How to Capture Featured Snippets and PAA Boxes with On-Page SEO

 HTTPS provides the security signal Google requires.
 Non-secure pages are penalized in rankings and virtually excluded from featured snippet consideration.
 The padlock icon signals trustworthiness to both algorithms and users.

 Core Web Vitals measure loading performance, interactivity, and visual stability.
 Pages scoring Good across Cumulative Layout Shift, First Input Delay, and Largest Contentful Paint get preference.
-These metrics directly correlate with snippet selection rates in competitive queries.
+In most cases (not all, the correlation breaks down for very low-volume long-tail), these metrics directly correlate with snippet selection rates in competitive queries.

 Fix these foundational issues before optimizing content structure.
 A perfectly formatted answer on a broken page wins nothing.